More about: 24 Best Things To Do in Rome

 10. Enter the Pantheon to admire its dome

 The Pantheon of Agrippa, located in the historic center of Rome is one of the best monuments in all of Rome.
-It is very worthwhile to book a guided tour of the Pantheon, enter what is now a church and in the past was a Roman temple erected during the rule of Aurelius and also see it illuminated at dusk.
+It is well worth booking a guided tour of the Pantheon, enter what is now a church and in the past was a Roman temple erected during the rule of Aurelius and also see it illuminated at dusk.
 In this article I leave you everything you need to know about the Pantheon in Rome.

 11. Walk through the gardens of Villa Borghese and visit its Gallery